Matthias Bel: Religious literature

-Pedagody
+Pedagogy

 As a teacher Bel wrote books, introduced natural science lessons, and emphasized the importance of using visual aid and experimental education.
 His methods spread and had a modernizing effect on the education system of the entirety of Hungary.

 Linguistics

 As a philologist, Bel was the first to study the Hungarian runes and also contributed to the evolution of the Hungarian literary language.
 He revised and republished Gáspár Károli's Bible-translation.
 He wrote Hungarian, Latin and German grammars – in the latter he also reviewed the German communities and dialects in Hungary.
 His work as a translator and editor in the field of religious work is also copious.

 One of his notable writings is the Institutiones linguae Germanicae (Rules of the German grammar) written in Latin for Hungarians, of which special edition was published in Halle in 1730 for Hungarian students studying in Germany.
 He also wrote a popular book, "Der ungarische Sprachmeister" (Hungarian language master), on Hungarian grammar for Germans.
 He mistakenly suspected that the Hungarian language was relative of the Hebrew one.
 In the one work of him whose name is "Literatura Hunno-Scythica" published in 1718, Bél endeavoured to prove that there existed, at one time, a Hun-Scythian alphabet, of which he thought that that must have been known to the Székelys.